geekzter/synapse-network/README.md

 terraform output aws_windows_vm_password
 terraform output aws_windows_vm_public_ip_address
 ```
+You can also use the generated client.rdp file.
 Connect to Synapse Analytics using SQL Server Management Studio.
 The Synapse Analytics password and FQDN can be fetched using:
 ```
 terraform output user_password
 terraform output azure_sql_dwh_fqdn
 ```
 The VM should already have SQL Server Management Studio installed, and the hosts file edited with a line to resolve Synapse Analytics to the Private Endpoint in the Azure Virtual Network.
 Within SQL Server Management Studio, run a query e.g.
 ```
 select top 100000000 * from dbo.Trip
 ```
 This query simulates an ETL of 100M rows and completes in ~ 30 minutes, when executed from AWS Ireland to Synapse Analytics with DW100c in Azure West Europe (Amsterdam).
-Using the public endpoint instead of S2S VPN and private endpoint yields the same results.
+Using the public endpoint instead of S2S VPN and private endpoint yields the same results, both paths are taking a direct route.

 ![alt text](100m.png "SQL Server Management Studio")